bschulz81/AcceleratedLinearAlgebra/README.md

 In contrast, with gcc 15.2, the library works on accelerator devices and on distributed systems.

-A cmakelists.txt file is supplied.
+A cmakelists.txt file which compiles two test applications that aim to document how the library is used, is supplied.

 Version History: